 The Equiano Project, named after the 18th-century writer and abolitionist Olaudah Equiano, is a debate, discussion and ideas forum which aims to promote freedom, humanism, and universalism.
 TEP was founded by Inaya Folarin Iman, with the core value of making judgements on the content of one’s character, not the color of one’s skin.

-Two therapists, Stella O’Malley and Sasha Ayad, have just launched an important new podcast that explores the expanding concept of ‘gender’ from a depth psychology perspective.
+Two therapists, Stella O’Malley and Sasha Ayad, host a podcast that explores the expanding concept of ‘gender’ from a depth psychology perspective.

 Thoughtful Therapists are a group of practitioners based in the UK and Ireland working in the area of gender and gender dysphoria.
 They have come together in a bid to protect the integrity of the open-ended exploration of feelings and ideas that has always been, and still is now, a necessary component of ethical and effective therapy.